PURPOSE OF THIS POLICY

-- The right to limit disclosure of personally identifiable information contained in the student’s Education Records, except to the extent that FERPA authorizes disclosure without consent, and the right to consent to disclosures that are not otherwise authorized by law.
+- The right to limit disclosure of PII contained in the student’s Education Records, except to the extent that FERPA authorizes disclosure without consent, and the right to consent to disclosures that are not otherwise authorized by law.

 A student’s responsibilities include:

 - The responsibility to read the Student Record Privacy Statement and Annual Notification published by the Office of the Registrar.

 - The responsibility to manage any restrictions on the disclosure of Directory Information, so that these restrictions do not interfere with the student’s work or academic life by preventing disclosures intended for his or her benefit.

-- The responsibility to manage any consent that the student has given for disclosures to be made to any other person, and to withdraw such consent, in writing (or via FamWeb, where applicable), when the student no longer wishes to permit such disclosures.
+- The responsibility to manage any consent that the student has given for disclosures to be made to any other person, and to withdraw such consent, in writing or via RAMweb when the student no longer wishes to permit such disclosures.
 Written withdrawal of consent must be submitted to the office where the consent form was filed.